UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 15. chore: Converted the strings in the validatePassword function into arrays
 16. chore: Made the reversePassword function use array push to make the reverse password
 17. docs: Edited README
+18. chore: Added another array into reversePassword function for checking